SuperX612/HCGLA/README.md

 ## 4. How to use
 - **Prepare dataset and models we trained:**

 You can download the dataset used in our paper by the following table.
-Then place these datasets in the corresponding locations in  [ProjectStructure.txt](ProjectStructure.txt).
+Then place these datasets in the corresponding locations refering  [ProjectStructure.txt](ProjectStructure.txt).

 | Dataset name |                        Download link                         |
 | :----------: | :----------------------------------------------------------: |